 “I’m sorry sir, that truck can’t tow this trailer.”

-From my personal experience and the comments of others I've read on several forums I wonder if you’ll hear those words come from a salesperson—unless you pointed over to a Toyota Tacoma like I did.
+From my personal experience and the comments of others I've read on several forums, I wonder if you'll hear those words from a salesperson unless you point to a Toyota Tacoma like I did.
 Of course, I was joking.

-Any salesperson’s job is to sell, and no dealer in the U.S.A. is under any legal obligation to ensure your purchase is correctly matched.
-In fact, some dealers will have you sign a document waving them from any obligation.
+Any salesperson's job is to sell, and no dealer in the U.S.A. is under any legal obligation to ensure a purchase is correctly matched.
+Some dealers will have you sign a document waving them from any responsibility.
 SEE ACTUAL DEALER'S DOCUMENT HERE.

-As a buyer, I believe that it is important to have as much information in-hand as possible before purchasing.
+As a buyer, I believe having as much information in-hand as possible before purchasing is essential.
 Sadly, all too often, a salesperson may say whatever is needed to get you to buy without regard to what tow vehicle you have.
-After informing the salesman I had a 2008 Dodge Ram 2500 diesel, he perked up and assured me my truck was big enough for the 41 foot toy hauler I had my eyes on.
-“We tow these trailers all the time with 2500s,” the salesman said.
-To keep a long story short, I’ll tell you this; his untruthful sales pitch was revealed when I saw the bed of my 2500 nearly drop to the axle after raising the landing gear for the first time.
+After informing the salesman I had a 2008 Dodge Ram 2500 diesel, he perked up and assured me my truck was big enough for the 41-foot toy hauler I had my eyes on.
+“We tow these trailers all the time with the 2500s,” the salesman said.
+To keep a long story short, I’ll tell you this: his untruthful sales pitch was revealed when I saw the bed of my 2500 nearly drop to the axle after raising the landing gear for the first time.
 (You can read more of my story here: My Truck Pulls it Just Fine!.)

-This was my first purchase of any RV.
-Although I had done some research on towing RVs, I learned quickly how little I knew.
+Although I had researched towing RVs before my first purchase, I quickly learned how little I knew.
 I've learned a lot since then.
 Now, I hope to pass along some helpful information to you.

-Scott and Heather from Florida, who wanted to share their story so that others may benefit from their experience, also thought they had done enough research.
-They learned the hard way and survived a horrific accident directly contributed to a grossly mismatched tow vehicle and trailer.
-Those common words heard from many salespeople told them "It will tow it just fine."
+Scott and Heather, from Florida, wanted to share their story so that others may benefit from their experience, but they also thought they had done enough research.
+They learned the hard way and survived a horrific accident that directly contributed to a grossly mismatched tow vehicle and trailer.
+Those familiar words heard from many salespeople told them, "It will tow it just fine."
 You can read their story here.

-Towing with mismatched vehicles or towing while exceeding the vehicles’ weight safety ratings may not always be the primary factor in an accident.
-However, I am convinced that the severity of some accidents are exacerbated by overweight conditions and/or mismatched combinations.
-After studying some of the accidents reported, I can't help to wonder if it couldn't have been avoided, or the severity minimized, if they weren't exceeding the weight safety ratings or if the vehicles were properly matched.
-It certainly appears that one of the primary concerns of the National Highway Traffic Safety Administration (NHTSA) is ensuring that the braking capacity is not exceeded by overweight conditions.
+Towing with mismatched vehicles or towing while exceeding the vehicles' weight safety ratings may not always be the primary factor in an accident.
+However, I am convinced that overweight conditions, mismatched combinations, or both exacerbate the severity of some accidents.
+After studying some of the reported accidents, I can't help wondering if they couldn't have been avoided, or the severity was minimized, if they weren't exceeding the weight safety ratings, or if the vehicles were matched correctly.
+One of the primary concerns of the National Highway Traffic Safety Administration (NHTSA) is ensuring that vehicle weight does not exceed the braking capacity.

 One of the most common questions for RV buyers is something like this, “How much can I tow?”
 For some time, I avoided creating a calculator.
 During my research I continued to hear and read stories of how a buyer learned too late that they had purchased the wrong towing combination.
 It was either revealed when the truck bed lowered close to the axle, or when the vehicle's powertrain struggled towing uphill.